Innmind/Immutable/docs/MAP.md

 $values->equals(Sequence::of(1, 2)); // true
 ```

-**Note**: it returns a `Sequence` because it can contains duplicates, the order is not guaranteed as a map is not ordered.
+**Note**: it returns a `Sequence` because it can contain duplicates, the order is not guaranteed as a map is not ordered.

 ## `->map()`